JamieB92/portfolio-project-three/README.md

 * Is the user able to access the Intro Story by only hitting enter?
     * Yes, I have tested this by hitting enter which takes the user to the Intro Story.
-    * I have been able to test this by pressing other keys which doesnt take the user to the next screen.
+    * I have been able to test this by pressing other keys which don't take the user to the next screen.

 * Once Enter has been hit does the user see the correct screen load?
     * Yes, it loads the correct screen for the user.